saml-to/cli/README.md

 saml-to assume
 ```

-Or, if the role name is known:
+Or, if the full role name is known:

 ```bash
 saml-to assume arn:aws:iam::123456789012:role/some-role
 ```

-Or, use the shorthand:
+Alternatively, use the shorthand:

 ```bash
 # Any distinct part of the role names in from saml-to list-roles will match